Leveraging Image Matching Toward End-to-End Relative Camera Pose Regression: Network Architecture

 \section{Implementation Details}

-\subsection{Network architecture}
+Our method is implemented using Pytorch~\cite{paszke2019pytorch} and Kornia~\cite{riba2020kornia}.
+All models are trained and evaluated using the same strategy.
+In all the experiments, we use the Adam optimizer initialized with the default values $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+The models are trained respectively for 80/60 epochs on the 7Scenes/Scannet datasets with an effective batch size of 200.
+We use a linear decay strategy, where the learning rate is reduced by a factor of 0.9 every 6 epochs, starting with a learning rate of $1 \times 10^{-3}$.
+Using four NVIDIA Tesla A40 GPUs, the training time of our model on the full 7Scenes dataset is roughly 24 hours and on Scannet roughly 72 hours.
+Using Nvidia V100 GPU the inference time of our model is 26ms.
+We use early stopping with the validation dataset for all methods to determine the best set of weights.

+\section{Network Architecture}

-We reduced the size of the images of the 7Scenes\cite{glocker2013real} to size of \(256\times341 \) following \cite{laskar2017camera}.
+We reduced the size of the images to size of \(256\times341 \) following \cite{laskar2017camera}.
 Therefore, the feature pyramid network \cite{yi2018learning} in LoFTR\cite{sun2021loftr} outputs a \(256\times32\times42\) feature map per image.
 The resolution is preserved through the attention layers.
 The warping module concatenates the feature maps of matching points in the two images and adds $5$ channels, including the coordinates of the two matching points and the matching score.
-This results in an output of size \(517\times32\times42\).
-We further set the output size of the first MLP in the pose regression module to 1024.
+This results in a 2D feature map as output of size \(517\times32\times42\).
+Which we feed then to a ResNet block, which results in a feature vector of size 1152 (after flattening it).
+This feature vector we then feed into a three different MLPs which output the predicted translation direction, scale and the orientation.